pconwell/erx-sfp-att-fiber-gateway-bridge/erx-setup.md

 ### Set service:
 #### dhcp-server:
 > you will probably want to tweak this section depending on how you want your local IP addresses assigned
 > I have static mappings for most of my devices, and only have a dhcp pool for 10 possible devices
+> if you want all (or more) of your devices to be assigned IP address (instead of doing static mappings)
+> you will want to change `start 192.168.1.200 stop 192.168.1.209` to something appropriate for your network
 ```
 set service dhcp-server disabled false
 set service dhcp-server hostfile-update disable